RED on Overall, Spend, Best practice in the latest road maintenance ratings.

 The Department for Transport rates local highway authorities using published data on road condition, maintenance spend, and best-practice adoption.

-A RED overall rating is a strong public signal that the authority's road maintenance picture needs scrutiny.
-It is not a shortcut to compensation, but it is useful context when a driver is deciding what evidence to gather and which council records may matter.
+A RED overall rating is the lower DfT network-level band.
+It is not a finding about a specific defect or a shortcut to compensation, but it can provide context when deciding which inspection, report and repair records may matter.

 Claim context